Back to Blog

 Building an internal team gives you maximum control.
 It also gives you maximum overhead.

-For a minimal viable engineering team (2 developers + 1 designer) in a mid-cost market:
+For a minimal viable engineering team (2 developers + 1 designer) in a mid-cost US market:

 ExpenseAnnual Cost